digital-earths-global-hackathon/digital-earths-global-hackathon.github.io/hosting/meeting-dates-and-times.md

    + data readiness
    + Top-level intake catalogue
       + examples of how to use
+   + system readiness (jupyter hub server, environments)
    + software, starting from introductory notebooks
    + science plans
 + Communications plan
   + Key people at each node
   + Zoom and social media contacts
   + Enlisting people in Mattermost
++ Coordinated Activites and Common Events

 ### 15 Apr 2025
 + Status of each node